 This document from the Franklin County Board of Elections includes links to campaign websites, mailing addresses and e-mail contact information for candidates running for countywide offices, judgeships, Ohio's General Assembly and many other local offices.

-- Certified Issues List for General Election 2013 (PDF)
+- Certified Issues List for Primary Election 2014 (PDF)

 This document from the Franklin County Board of Elections lists all levies, bond issues and liquor options presented to voters across the county's various neighborhoods and jurisdictions.
 Please note that eligibility to vote on some issues depends on place of residence in the county.

 This downloadable document from Ohio's Secretary of State provides detailed information about voter eligibility, registration, Election Day procedures and rules for absentee and provisional voting.

 From The Columbus Dispatch, this voter information guide uses an address to generate a list of ballot issues and candidates.
 It includes interactive features that allow users to compare candidates and issues side-by-side.